irobot-ros/ros2-performance/performances/README.md

  - **[performance_test_factory](performance_test_factory)**: this package provides the `performance_test::TemplateFactory` class that can be used to create `performance_test::Node` objects with specific publishers and subscriptions according to some arguments provided at runtime: this can be done through json files or command line options.
 The interfaces (msg and srv) that can be used in these nodes have to be defined in the so called `performance_test_factory_plugins`.
  - **[performance_test_plugin_cmake](performance_test_plugin_cmake)**: this package provides the CMake function used to generate a factory plugin from interfaces definitions.
  - **[irobot_interfaces_plugin](irobot_interfaces_plugin)**: this package is a `performance_test_factory_plugin` that provides all the interfaces used in the iRobot system topologies.
- - **[benchmark](benchmark)**: this package provides our main benchmark application.
+ - **[irobot-benchmark](irobot-benchmark)**: this package provides our main benchmark application.
 This executable can load one or multiple json topologies and it creates a ROS2 system running in a specific process from each of them.
  It also contains the json topologies used for iRobot performance evaluation.